usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 This executable does the following:

     - Initialize the ROS client library.
-    - Create an instance of the class :inline-python:`CompetitionInterface` as a ROS node.
+    - Create an instance of the class :python:`CompetitionInterface` as a ROS node.
     - Start the competition.
     - Log the number of parts that crossed the beam every 2 seconds.